Bernardvdv/Maleficent-Pumpkin/README.md

 ***ESPHome Config***

-More information about ESPHome can be found at this URL https://esphome.io/guides/getting_started_hassio.html
+More information about ESPHome can be found at https://esphome.io/guides/getting_started_hassio.html

 Below Configuration can be added to the config yml file to enable use of the motion sensor